top of page

 continence pads

-Maybe you've tried one and it didn't work.
-Or you're not sure which is best for your situation.
+You might have tried one option and found it didn’t meet your needs.
+Or perhaps you’re unsure which product is best for your specific situation.
+Let’s break it down together.

 Continence Pads: What They Are

-Continence pads are absorbent liners worn inside your regular underwear, held in place by adhesive strips.
+Continence pads are absorbent liners designed to be worn inside your regular underwear.
+They are held in place by adhesive strips, making them easy to use.

 Best for: